This Day In Writing History

 Dr. Oscar Calgren of the Lund University's Department of Zoology in Sweden named these species Palythoa rickettsii, Isometridium rickettsi, and Phialoba steinbecki after the two men who discovered them.

 When Steinbeck and Ricketts got back to Monterey, they began work on their book.
-After the manuscript was completed and submitted, Steinbeck's editor wanted the title page to state that Steinbeck wrote the book, which included appendices by Ricketts.
+After the manuscript was submitted, Steinbeck's editor wanted the title page to state that Steinbeck wrote the book, which included appendices by Ricketts.
 A furious Steinbeck shot back, "I not only disapprove of your plan — I forbid it!"

 He enjoyed writing Sea of Cortez with Ricketts.
 He liked the challenge of applying his skills as a novelist to writing scientific non-fiction and making it entertaining.
 The book is part scientific text, part travelogue, and part philosophy.